Security printing: False-positive testing

 False-positive testing derives its name because the testing requires both a false and a positive reaction to authenticate a document.
 The most common instance is the widely available counterfeit detector marker seen in many banks and stores.

 Counterfeit detector markers use a chemical interaction with the substrate, usually paper, of a document turning it a particular color.
 Usually a marker turns newsprint black and leaves currency or specially treated areas on a document clear or gold.
 The reaction and coloring varies depending upon the formulation.
 Banknotes, being a specially manufactured substrate, usually behave differently than standard newsprint or other paper and this difference is how counterfeits are detected by the markers.

 False-positive testing can also be done on documents other than currencies as a means to test their authenticity.
 With the stroke of a marker a symbol, word or value can be revealed that will allow the user to quickly verify the document, such as a coupon.
 In more advanced applications the marker creates a barcode which can be scanned for verification or reference to other data within the document resulting in a higher degree of assurance of authenticity.

-Photocopied documents will lack the special characteristics of the substrate so are easily detectable.
-False-positive testing generally is a one time test because once done the results remain visible so while useful as part of a coupon this technique is not suitable for ID badges for example.
+Photocopied documents will lack the special characteristics of the substrate, and so are easily detectable.
+False-positive testing generally is a one-time test, because once done, the results remain visible, so while useful as part of a coupon, this technique is not suitable for ID badges, for example.